 Storing Fat for Winter

-Materials Needed: Ziplock baggies, lard (such as Crisco), ice cubes.
+Materials Needed: Ziploc baggies, lard (such as Crisco), ice cubes.

 Put a large amount of Crisco in a baggie.
 Flatten Crisco to a layer in the baggie and seal.
 Make several of these bags.

 This would make a good Circle Time discussion.

 Give each child an ice cube and discuss winter animals that sleep (hibernate) through the winter.
 They eat a lot in summer and fall and the fat keeps them warm.

 Now give a few of them a Crisco baggie.
 Lay it flat on their open palm.
 Place the ice cube on top.
 They should not feel the ice.
 This is similar to how animals' fat keep them warm from the cold weather.

 If you have any, put out old bee hives and bird nests with magnifying glasses for the children to investigate.
 Provide paper and crayons as well so they can draw what they see!

 Writing Activity Ideas for Your Preschool Classroom's Theme!